 Governors Order Residents To Stay Home As Confirmed U.S. Cases Of COVID-19 Rise

+Ohio and Louisiana became the latest states on Sunday to announce statewide stay-at-home orders as the toll from the coronavirus outbreak grew to more than 31,000 cases and 390 deaths.

-As testing capabilities expanded over the past week, the number of confirmed cases in the United States continued to climb.
-The U.S. now has the third-largest number of confirmed cases, behind China and Italy, respectively.
+The United States now has the third-largest number of confirmed cases, behind China and Italy, respectively.
+As testing capabilities expanded over the past week, the number of confirmed cases in the U.S. continued to climb.

-As of Sunday afternoon, there were more than 31,000 confirmed cases in the United States; 390 people have died and 176 people have recovered, according to Johns Hopkins.
+Facing a surge in cases, the Ohio Department of Health and Gov. Mike DeWine signed a statewide stay-home order for Ohioans.
+The state has reported 351 confirmed cases and three deaths.

+In Louisiana, Gov. John Bel Edwards followed suit for his own state, with stay at home measures effective Monday at 5 p.m.
+Louisiana has reported 837 cases and 20 deaths.

 Across the country, more and more Americans have been ordered to stay home.
 In the last few days, governors in Illinois, California and New York issued stay-at-home orders.
 Connecticut Gov. Ned Lamont announced a "Stay Home, Stay Safe" order for that state on Saturday.

-On Sunday, the Ohio Department of Health and Gov. Mike DeWine signed a statewide stay-home order for Ohioans.
-The state has reported 351 confirmed cases and three deaths.
-Louisiana Gov. John Bel Edwards followed suit for his own state, with stay at home measures effective Monday at 5 p.m.
-Louisiana has reported 837 cases and 20 deaths.

-New Jersey Gov. Phil Murphy announced an executive order directing nearly all residents to stay home.
+On Saturday, New Jersey Gov. Phil Murphy announced an executive order directing nearly all residents to stay home.
 There are more than 1,000 cases of COVID-19 in New Jersey and 16 people have died, according to the state's website.

 In a video, the governor said all gatherings should be canceled, including weddings, funerals and birthday parties.